 The list of due diligence items will vary based on what’s relevant for your business.

-Transferring Blog Assets to the Buyer
+Closing the Deal and Transferring Blog Assets to the Buyer

 - Website ownership